-Although this therapy seemed brand new to most of the world, the roots of biofeedback originate back in 1908 with research by Edmund Jacobson at Harvard.
-The research of Jacobson continued and evolved through the early 1930's as work continued his research showed that progressivemuscle relaxation could ease neurotic tension and several physical disorders.
+Although this therapy seemed brand new to most of the world, the roots of biofeedback originate back to 1908 with research by Edmund Jacobson at Harvard.
+As Jacobson continued to investigate, his research evolved through the early 1930s.
+His research showed that progressive muscle relaxation could ease neurotic tension and several physical disorders.

 The Different Types Of Biofeedback

-This is a list of the different types of biofeedback used for therapy:
+Below is a list of the different types of biofeedback used for therapy:

 Physical And Mental Conditions Treated With Biofeedback

-Those with learning disabilities can benefit from an improved mind and body connection.
-When the mind and body are relaxed, and clarity and focus are improved, learning has a chance to improve.
+Also, individuals with learning disabilities and other mental health conditions, such as ADHD, can benefit from an improved mind and body connection.
+When the mind and body are relaxed and clarity and focus are improved, learning has a chance to improve.

 Instruments And Devices Used For Biofeedback

 There are a number of biofeedback devices and programs that biofeedback therapists can use to identify the physical indicators of underlying problems.
 The following are the main instruments/tests used for administering biofeedback: